These Booking Conditions are valid for all EF Gap Year Programs and are subject to change with or without notice.

 Programs under 8 weeks in duration are not eligible for a tour interruption refund.

 When applicable, refunds will be issued only upon request and after a participant’s check(s) has (have) been on the account for 21 days.
 Refunds will be issued in the name which appears on the EF Gap Year account.
 All refunds are sent four to six weeks after the request has been processed.
 There will be a Non-Refundable Fee of $35 to stop-payment on lost refund checks.

 Non-refundable service fees and charges include but are not limited to: application fee, Global Travel Protection Plan (after the 10-day review period), name change fees, declined credit/debit card fees, late payment fees, returned check fees, and stop payment fees.

 EF Gap Year is an 8, 12 or 25-week experiential education program for young adults age 18 to 22.
-On the program, students travel to up to 10 countries around the world while studying a foreign language, volunteering and interning abroad.
+On the program, students travel to up to 10 countries around the world while studying a foreign language, completing service projects, and interning abroad.